HVAC Business Insurance: Everything to Know for Proper Protection & Peace of Mind

 In most cases, insurance is required to receive licensing, but not always—what’s optional in one state might be mandatory in another.

-Take the state of Texas, for example.
+, for example.
 Technicians must be Air Conditioning and Refrigeration (ARC) certified by the state based on their unique requirements.
-Say you’re an out-of-state ARC Technician who wants to help out with the Texas disaster relief; unless you’re from South Carolina or Georgia (with whom the state reciprocates), you’d need to get a new in-state license and all work must be performed by a Texas ARC Contractor who holds the right amount liability insurance.
+Say you’re an out-of-state ARC Technician who wants to help out with the Texas disaster relief; unless you’re from South Carolina or Georgia (with whom the state reciprocates), you’d need to get a new in-state license and all work must be performed by a Texas ARC Contractor who holds the right amount

 Types of HVAC Insurance